 The openness of a print’s ink is greatest as it is leaving the printer.
 For prints that use heavy ink coverage, there is a chance that ink will offset onto the backs of prints as they stack in the catch tray.
 We regulate the Riso’s print speed to minimize offset, but we may not be able to eliminate it completely.
 If this is an issue for your print, air your concerns to our team and we can advise you if edits are necessary.

 Areas in artwork that include large fields of color are likely to have some spots where coverage is uneven.
 Consider it texture.

 Each color layer is printed in quick succession, making some degree of misregistration likely.
 Please expect 0-3mm of shift between prints due to press shift and feed rotation.
 We consider this a part of Riso’s unique charm, however we would not recommend Riso for projects that require a large number of tightly registered color layers.
 If you have concerns about misregistration, please consider adding trapping to your artwork or consulting our on-staff artists to make sure Riso is right for your art.

 Artwork Setup / File Prep

-We love working from PSD and AI the most, with each color on its own layer.
-We are also able to print from flattened files such as JPEG or PDF, but each layer MUST be submitted as a separate file to achieve the best print result.
-Individual color layers must be converted to grayscale before printing, so this is an optional step for you depending on your comfort level.
-If you can, include a separate layer or file with a mockup of the final art so that we can ensure your art is printed the way you envision it.
+We love working from PSD and AI files the most, with each color separated onto its own individual layer.
+We are able to print from flattened files such as JPEG or PDF, but each layer MUST be submitted as a separate file to achieve the best print result.
+Our staff can handle a degree of color separation and adjustments from our end, but any significant edits will incur a prepress fee.

+Riso printing prices range from $0.15 to $2.45 per printed sheet.
 For a comprehensive quote, please contact Kendell Harbin at firstname.lastname@example.org